Business Improvement Area

 What is the Downtown Duncan Business Improvement Area Society?

-The Duncan BIA is managed by a non-profit society of business property owners, the Downtown Duncan Business Improvement Area Society (DDBIA), that establishes its own priorities, programs and budgets.
-The first two BIAs – called “Core Area” and “Fringe Area” – were established in 1998.
-The DDBIA manages these two BIAs , with the goal to improve and promote the downtown Duncan area by working together with its members and committees (events, marketing and downtown development) to develop programs and projects which will increase the vibrancy and sense of community in downtown Duncan.
-To find out more about the DDBIA, visit www.downtownduncan.ca The two BIAs, now called Fee Structure One Area (formerly “Fringe Area”) and Fee Structure Two Area (formerly “Core Area”) include all commercial properties that are within the areas indicated on the map below:
+The downtown Duncan Business Improvement area is managed by a non-profit society of business property owners, the Downtown Duncan Business Improvement Area Society (DDBIA), which establishes its priorities, programs, and budgets.
+The first two BIAs – called “Core Area” and “Fringe Area” – were established in 1998, and most recently Council adopted BIA Bylaw No. 3230, 2022 to renew and expand the BIA for five years from January 1, 2023, to December 31, 2027.
+The DDBIA manages the BIA, with the goal to improve and promote the downtown Duncan area by working together with its members and committees (events, marketing, and downtown development) to develop programs and projects which will increase the vibrancy and sense of community in downtown Duncan.
+To find out more about the DDBIA, visit www.downtownduncan.ca.
+The renewed and expanded BIA area are the commercial properties that are within the areas indicated on the map below:

 What is a BIA Levy?